-CWD SAMPLE COLLECTION STATIONS The Wildlife and Freshwater Fisheries Division will be providing drop-off sampling locations available for hunters to submit their harvest for
+The Wildlife and Freshwater Fisheries Division will be providing drop-off sampling locations available for hunters to submit their harvest for CWD testing.

 Deer hunters play a critical role in the continued CWD monitoring efforts in Alabama.

-CWD testing.

 It will only take a few minutes of your time to help protect this valuable natural resource.

-For a complete list of CWD collection station locations visit www.outdooralabama.com/ cwd/cwd-sampling
+For a complete list of CWD collection station locations visit OutdoorAlabama.com/cwd/cwd-sampling

-RESIDENT HUNTING LICENSES: Valid 9/1/2024 - 8/31/2025 (unless otherwise indicated)
+RESIDENT HUNTING LICENSES: Valid 9/1/2025 - 8/31/2026 (unless otherwise indicated)